 Some say that the Mara is the spirit of unmarried women, dead or alive, that in vain are searching for love and closeness.
-Other say it’s a manifestation from a maiden’s (often older ones) unsatisfactory erotic needs.[J]
+Others say it’s a manifestation from a maiden’s (often older ones) unsatisfactory erotic needs.[J]

 The idea of the sexual female could come from the old gender roles.
-The woman should be passive, while the male takes the active position.
+The woman should be passive, while the male takes an active position.
 But in the stories about the Mara, where she is erotic; it is more common that the Mara is the active role, and the male the passive.[I] Having a female in an active sexual role, it will be another attack on the man’s manliness.
 The man is powerless against the female taking control, leaving him passive.

 It could also be the result of some unrequited love, and sources tell of “a Mara the victim doesn’t know, but in a way loves them”[I], which leads me to think of unrequited love or love of the image/idea of someone else.